 Tag Archives | small and medium-sized enterprises Economics, Finance sector development, Industry and tradeEconomics, Industry and trade, Regional cooperation and integrationEconomics, EducationEconomicsFinance sector development

 By Ayumi Konishi.
 Posted August 1, 2017

 One of the most daunting challenges for the countries participating in the Central Asia Regional Economic Cooperation (CAREC) program is how to create decent, sustainable jobs.
 For far too long, many CAREC countries have relied on the capital-intensive extractives sector to drive their economic growth.
 However, the slowing down of the global economic growth and reduced commodity prices resulted in the substantial increase in unemployment, especially among the youth.

 By Paul Vandenberg.
 Posted December 20, 2016

 The importance of small and medium-sized enterprises (SMEs) to economies in Asia is well known.
 They account for over 95% of all businesses, a third to half of aggregate output, and the majority of enterprise employment (Vandenberg, Chantapacdepong, and Yoshino 2016).
 We also know that SMEs do not have an easy life.
 They struggle to get established, face a higher failure rate than large firms, and lack access to key inputs such as finance.
 Finding ways to increase their survival rate and growth is important for expanding private sector activity in Asia’s developing economies.
 Sustaining enterprises requires that they are competitive; competitiveness, in turn, is based on productivity.

 Considering the importance of small and medium-sized enterprises (SMEs) for employment and GDP and the number of such firms in Asian countries, further efforts need to be made to offer SMEs access to finance.
 Asian economies are often characterized as having bank-dominated financial systems and underdeveloped capital markets, and as a result, banks are the main source of financing for SMEs.

 This article assesses the case for promoting financial education in Asia.
 It argues that the benefits of investing in financial education can be substantial.
 Data are limited, but indicate low financial literacy scores for selected Asian countries.
 As economies develop, access to financial products and services will increase, but households and small and medium-sized enterprises (SMEs) need to be able to use the products and services wisely and effectively.
 More effective management of savings and investment can contribute to overall economic growth.
 Moreover, as societies age and fiscal resources become stretched, households will become increasingly responsible for their own retirement planning.
 Asia’s evolving experience suggests that more national surveys of financial literacy are needed and that coherent, tailored national strategies for financial education are essential for success.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection